ballerina-attic/module-sonarqube/sonarqube6/Package.md

 # SonarQube Connector

+Allows you to access the SonarQube REST API.

+SonarQube is a platform for continuous inspection of code quality.SonarQube offers reports on duplicated code, coding standards, unit tests, code coverage, code complexity, comments, bugs, and security vulnerabilities
-SonarQube connector provides a Ballerina API to access the [SonarQube REST API](https://docs.sonarqube.org/display/DEV/Web+API)
+(source - [Wikipedia](https://en.wikipedia.org/wiki/SonarQube)).SonarQube connector provides a Ballerina API to access the SonarQube REST API.

 ## Compatibility